Azure/autorest/docs/generate/readme.md

 The first step here is to have your OpenAPI file definition of your client ([docs][openapi_introduction]) on how to do that).
 This example will use an example OpenAPI definition found [here][pets_swagger], so feel free to follow along with our sample code.
-To get things started, the command that starts AutoRest on the command line is `autorest`, so this is what our command line looks like to start with
+To get things started, the command that starts AutoRest on the command line is `autorest`, so this is what our command line looks like to start with:

 ```
 autorest